ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 When finished, please save the outputs of Tutorial 2.ipynb (File > Export Notebook As... > Export Notebook to HTML) when you have completed it and upload it to Canvas.

 ## Request resources for the next class
 After saving Tutorial 2.ipynb, return to the original terminal window where you launched jupyter.
-Quit jupyter by pressing command+c twice.
+Quit jupyter by pressing "cntrl+c" (or "command+c") twice.

 ### Leave the current wheat allocation
 After running the command below, your terminal should switch back to rice from wheat.